switham/flask_via_fcgi/README.md

 That should be all one line. $HOME doesn't work in this context, you have to spell it out.
-What this `RewriteCond` means is, treat this *one file* in the usual way, which has been set up to be a CGI script.
-Every other URL in this subdirectory goes through Flask.
-You could set up more exceptions using multiple `RewriteCond` lines, but allowing nothing at first and adding individual exceptions as needed, is the right way to go.
+What this `RewriteCond` means is, treat this *one file* in the usual way, which the rest of the recipe sets up to be an `fcgi` script.
+Every other
+URL in this subdirectory goes through `fcgi` and Flask.
+You could set up more exceptions (i.e. name paths you want Apache to serve directly) using multiple `RewriteCond` lines, but allowing almost nothing at first and adding individual exceptions as needed, is the right way to go.